General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Mathematical Technique for Analytic Integration of Light-Ray Equations

 where $\dot F(t-r)\equiv\partial_t F(t-r)$.
 The same kind of reasoning works for the third derivatives with respect to the parameter $\tau$ and to the mixed derivatives taken with respect to both $\xi^i$ and $\tau$.

-We shall obtain solution of the light geodesic in terms of STF derivatives with respect to the impact parameter $\xi^i$ of the light ray acting on the single and double integrals having a symbolic form $\dksi_{<a_1\ldots a_k>}[F(t-r)/r]^{[-1]}$ and $\dksi_{<a_1\ldots a_k>}[F(t-r)/r]^{[-2]}$.
-Explicit expression for this STF derivative can be obtained directly by applying differentiation rules shown in equations \eqref{d12} -- \eqref{d32}.
-In what follows, we shall see that solutions of equations of light rays will always contain three or more derivatives acting on the integrals from the higher-order multipole moments (multipolarity $l\ge 2$) which have the same structure as that shown in equations \eqref{ins1}, \eqref{ins2}.
-It means that the final result of the integration of the light-ray propagation equations depending on the higher-order multipoles of the localized astronomical system can be expressed completely in terms of these multipoles taken at the retarded instant of time $s=t-r$.
-In other words, motion of photon in {\it general relativity} does not depend on the past history of its propagation and the effects caused by temporal variations of the gravitational field (gravitational waves) are not accumulating \cite{berta}.
-On the other hand, the past history of the isolated system can affect the propagation of the light ray through the tails of the gravitational waves contributing to the multipole moments of the system as given by equations \eqref{zqm2}, \eqref{zqm3}.
+We shall obtain solution of the light geodesic in terms of (STF) partial derivatives taken with respect to the impact parameter vector, $\xi^i$, of the light ray acting on the single and double integrals having a symbolic form $\dksi_{<a_1\ldots a_k>}[F(t-r)/r]^{[-1]}$ and $\dksi_{<a_1\ldots a_k>}[F(t-r)/r]^{[-2]}$ where the angular brackets around the spatial indices indicate the STF symmetry.
+Explicit expression for this STF derivative can be obtained directly by applying the differentiation rules shown in equations \eqref{d12} -- \eqref{d32}.
+In what follows, we shall see that the solution of the equations of propagation of light rays will always contain three or more derivatives acting on the integrals from the higher-order multipole moments (with the multipole index $l\ge 2$) which have the same structure as that shown in equations \eqref{ins1}, \eqref{ins2}.
+It means that the final result of the integration of the light-ray propagation equations depending on the higher-order multipoles of the localized astronomical system can be expressed completely solely in terms of these multipoles taken at the retarded instant of time $s=t-r$.
+In other words, the observed effects of light deflection, etc. does not depend in {\it general relativity} directly on the past history of photon's propagation that is the effects of temporal variations of the gravitational field (gravitational waves) do not accumulate.
+On the other hand, the past history of the isolated system can affect the propagation of light ray, at least in principle, through the tails of the gravitational waves which contribute to the present value of multipole moments of the system as shown in equations \eqref{zqm2}, \eqref{zqm3}.